 Receive selected content straight into your inbox.

-Change of heart for his mother
+Change of heart toward his mother

-One day, the man was working and saw a bird holding a mouthful of food flying back to feed her little chicks in the nest, and the little birds all stretched their necks, opening their mouths, and waited for the food.
+One day, the man was working and saw a bird holding a mouthful of food flying back to feed her little chicks in the nest, and the little birds all stretched their necks, opened their mouths, and waited for the food.

 He was startled to see the bird fly back and forth continuously to feed her little chicks.
 He then came to realize how his mother must have done the same thing for him when he was a baby.
 He understood that he should not have beaten her with a bamboo stick.